aaronp/conway/README.md

 case class Diff(toggledAlive :Set[(Row, Col)], toggledDead :Set[(Row, Col)])
 ```

-This was chosen as the active cells are typically quite sparse (that is, the alive cells vastly outnumber the dead cells).
+This approach was chosen over something like a 2x2 matrix as the active cells are typically quite sparse (that is, the alive cells vastly outnumber the dead cells).

 This has some interesting implications:
  * the rule-checking significantly faster
  * the board doesn't have to be a 2x2 matrix, but can easily support differently-sized rows, or rows which are thousands of columns at no additional cost
  * it makes some of the boundary checking easier, and the code (hopefully) more easy to reason about

-Where the 'Board' provides most of the functionality via `extension`s:
+The 'Board' extension provides the key functionality:
 ```
 extension (board: Board)
   // provides a delta between this and another boards def diff(after : Board): Diff = ...
   // returns a new board with the game rules applied def advance: Board = ...
-  // turn this board back into ascii text def render(deadChar: Char = '.', aliveChar: Char = 'o'): String =
+  // turn this board back into ascii text (See Board.parse(ascii: String) to turn it back again) def render(deadChar: Char = '.', aliveChar: Char = 'o'): String = ...
 ```

 The board companion object knows how to parse text: